t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 ###### 3rd Party Source Code
 </A>

 Some of the FreeOTFE drivers (the hash/encryptions drivers in particular) are dependant on certain 3rd party software being installed.
-DoxBox's source code comes complete with 3rd party included in the"src\3rd\_party" directory and should be preconfigured, ready for use.
+DoxBox's source code comes complete with 3rd party included in GitHUb under the"src\3rd\_party" directory and should be preconfigured, ready for use.

 _Alternatively_, you may wish to download this 3rd party source from the original authors in order to verify the integrity of this software.
 For this reason, details of where this software was obtained from are included in the above directory.